ryanayf/KidNeYronal/README.md

 # KidNeYronal

 ## General
-This is an implementation of KidNeYronal-CNN using Python, Keras, and TensorFlow using [Google Colab](https://colab.research.google.com/) .
-The model generates 3 pHe compartment predictions from hyperpolarized zymonic acid spectra obtained in MRI of mixed (synthetic + acquired) data set of acquisitions from the kidneys of healthy mice.
+This is an implementation of KidNeYronal - neural networks for pH predictions, using Python, Keras, and TensorFlow with [Google Colab](https://colab.research.google.com/) .
+The networks generate 3 pHe compartment predictions from hyperpolarized zymonic acid spectra obtained in MRI of mixed (synthetic + acquired) data set of acquisitions from the kidneys of healthy mice.

 ## The repository includes:
 ### 1. Code: